-Human-mediated simulation is a powerful, scalable, psychologically safe way for all types of professionals to practice what it takes to be their best selves when having challenging conversations with their customers and coworkers.
+Human-mediated simulation is a powerful, psychologically safe way for all types of professionals to practice what it takes to be their best selves when having challenging conversations with their customers and coworkers.
 Mursion relies on a talented, trained, certified, and diverse team of Simulation Specialists from around the globe—many of them are professional actors—to deliver its simulations.

-Our objective is to represent how a difficult workplace conversation might unfold so learners can practice the skills that will make them effective when an actual conversation occurs.
+Our objective is to authentically represent how a difficult workplace conversation might unfold so learners can practice the skills that will make them effective when an actual conversation occurs.
 Early evidence from client testimonials and independent research studies is compelling—learners who practice challenging conversations repeatedly in Mursion get better at managing them at work.

-This work is complex, nuanced, and challenging -- we acknowledge this and are in equal parts humbled and committed.
+Our purpose at Mursion is education, not entertainment.
+This work is complex, nuanced, and challenging -- we understand this and believe it is worth pursuing in order to facilitate progress, increase civility, and promote the positive change we all hope to see in the world.
 We welcome and seek feedback from our clients, learners, subject matter experts, and our dedicated staff.
 This feedback allows us to continue to grow and evolve in pursuit of our mission to improve human interaction.